OctoFi/octofidotcom/_posts/2020-08-25-interest-pool.md

 Full details of the Octoken bonding curve distribution and decentralized exchange allocation of the OCTO governance token are [available here](/project/token).

 In the meantime, come and wrap your tenties around our octoMemes on [twitter](https://twitter.com/octofinance).

+[^1]: Deposits less than 100 OCTO are still eligible, provided that additional deposits from same address total 100 OCTO.
+If less than 1000 addresses lock 100 OCTO for 6 months, and a portion of the 100k allocation remains, deposits of lesser amounts will be considered for airdrops of the remainder.
+This would be decided by way of community governance vote and prioritized in order of amount deposited (addresses who have deposited closer to 100 OCTO rank higher).